-Table 1: Evaluation of DCP (Part D) Requirements DCP Component Requirement Complies?
-Comments D4.1 - Building Setback Provide a building setback minimum of 6 metres from the Street and 4.5 metres from any side street.
-Where there is an existing development which is built to the front boundary along the Street, the Plan does not require that building to be set back upon redevelopment or extension.
-Y The proposed development is built to the eastern boundary of the subject lot.
-However, the development is located within the context of wider site holdings, and is set back an adequate distance from adjoining landholdings to the east D4.2 - Building Facade The building facade should be designed to enhance the visual amenity of the area.
-The building designer will be required to give special consideration to the building facade and the site landscaping. Υ The proposed development is consistent with the existing development on the site and will not adversely impact upon the visual amenity of the area.
-D4.3 - Setback Area Use Each development will be considered on its merits and having regard to the adjoining development and the development when considered within the existing streetscape.
-Y Although the proposed development will be built to the boundary of the subject lot, it is located within larger landholdings.
-As such, the setback area for Lot 22 DP1017457 should not be considered.
-Instead, the setback should be taken from the boundary of Lot 25 DP 1148073, and the proposed development complies with the requirements of the DCP when viewed in this manner.
+DCP Component Requirement Complies?
+Comments D4.1 - Building Setback Provide a building setback minimum of 6 metres Y The proposed development is located solely within the D4.1 - Building Selback from the Street and 4.5 metres from any side street. ľ existing Borg landholding.
+The Co-Generation units will be located within the footprint of the current factory and will not intrude upon the road setback, Where there is an existing development which is built to the front boundary along the Street, the Plan does not require that building to be set back upon redevelopment or extension.
+D4.2 - Building Facade The building facade should be designed to enhance the visual amenity of the area.
+The building designer will be required to give special consideration to the building facade and the site landscaping.
+Y The proposed development is consistent with the existing development on the site and will not adversely impact upon the visual amenity of the area.
+D4.3 - Setback Area Use Each development will be considered on its merits and having regard to the adjoining development and the development when considered within the existing streetscape. Υ The proposed development will have no additional impacts on the existing streetscape of the area.
 D4.4 - Parking The use of lots adjoining the rear of a commercial lot, for car parking is permissible.
 The use of these lots or the use of an existing rear lane is encouraged so as to reduce the number of driveways, which would otherwise cross the footpath.
 Disabled carparking is required on each development site.
 Signposting indicating the availability and location of car parking on the site is to be provided at the front of the site.
-Y An additional 15 spaces are provided with this application, including 1 disabled parking space.
-The existing unloading area to the rear of the factory is to be moved, allowing trucks to unload undercover and away from the access way through the site.
+No change to existing approved car parking on site is proposed.
+The works will not generate any significant additional car parking demand.
 D4.5 - Access Driveways The access driveways must be designed in accordance with appropriate Engineering Specifications at full cost to the Developer to Councils satisfaction.
-The access crossing over the footpath from the kerb of the road/street to the gateway of the development is to be concreted.
-Y The proposed development will not result in any alteration to the existing access points.
+The access crossing over the footpath from the kerb of the road/street to the gateway of the development is to be concreted. Υ The proposed development will not result in any alteration to the existing access points.
 The proposed development will not lead to any additional vehicular traffic over and above that which is already approved to the site.
 D4.6 - Site Access The design of the driveways and manoeuvring areas are to be, wherever possible, accessible to rigid trucks for loading and unloading and will enable on site reversing movements for the forwards direction entry and exit of all vehicles, including the rigid trucks.
-Council will require turning circles to be detailed on the site plan.
-Y All internal access areas, hard stand areas and the like have been appropriately designed to allow for turning of heavy vehicles.
+Council will require turning circles to be detailed on the site plan. Υ All internal access areas, hard stand areas and the like have been appropriately designed to allow for turning of heavy vehicles.
 All vehicles will enter and exit the site in a forward direction.
 D4.7 - Signs The development will be required to ensure that no sign is projecting over the front boundary of the lot.
 Refer to State Environmental Planning Policy 64 - Advertising and Signage for the requirements for signage.
-The SEPP 64 provides for business and building N/A No new signage is proposed as part of this development.
-D4.8 - Awnings identification signs.
-Council will require all commercial development in the Oberon Street to provide awnings over the adjacent footpath to provide weather protection for pedestrians.
+The SEPP 64 provides for business and building identification signs.
+N/A No new signage is proposed as part of this development.
+D4.8 - Awnings Council will require all commercial development in the Oberon Street to provide awnings over the adjacent footpath to provide weather protection for pedestrians.
 N/A Not relevant to the proposed development.